-When an anomaly occurs, a satellite is put into a configuration (orientation-wise as well as instrument-wise) such that it can stay there safely for several days in a row.
-During that time, the teams can find out what is going wrong without needing to move the satellite.
+When a major anomaly occurs, a satellite is put into a configuration (orientation-wise as well as instrument-wise) such that it can stay there safely for several days in a row.
+During that time, the teams can find out what is going wrong and address the issue without needing to move the satellite.
 This is known as an 'Emergency Safe Attitude Mode' (ESAM), and on 16 May 2020 the eighth such ESAM was triggered during thruster firing for a standard Reaction Wheel momentum dump (RWB).
-While in the stable Sun pointing safe mode under redundant thruster attitude control, a significant depointing of the spacecraft took place, which was automatically recovered within minutes.
-Since then, the Reaction Control System (RCS) anomaly persists, with significantly reduced and uneven thruster performance.
+While in the stable Sun pointing safe mode under redundant thruster attitude control, a significant de-pointing of the spacecraft took place, which was automatically recovered within minutes.
+This was traced back to a major anomaly in the Reaction Control System (RCS).
+Since then this anomaly persists, with significantly reduced and uneven thruster performance, impacting also routine operations as well as the safe mode.